MosheTDD/KidsProtect/README.md

 - Bun ≥ 1.3
 - Node.js ≥ 18 (needed by Electron and when running the backend as a service)
 - macOS 12+ or Windows 10/11 for system rule control
+- Windows: run KidsProtect (or your dev terminal) **as administrator** so firewall and hosts changes can be applied.

 ## Quick start